Frequently Asked Questions

 What is a confessional church?

 A confessional church believes that a historic confession of faith is an accurate summary of the Bible’s teaching.
 Subscribing to a confession (the 1689 London Baptist Confession in our case) provides an excellent way to teach theology and maintain unity.
 The confession has a catechism for helping children and new adult believers learn about God and the Gospel.
-While we believe the confession is accurate, we must insist on saying that the Bible is our final and infallible authority.
+While we believe the confession is accurate, we must insist on saying that the Bible is our final and only infallible authority.
 A confessional church is intentionally making known their positions on various issues and connecting their faith with the historic church.

-When and where will you meet?
+When and where do you meet?

 Our home for the foreseeable future is an event venue called Palacio Maria, which is located at 21728 Highland Knolls Drive, Katy, TX, 77450.
 We are thrilled to have such a great space to meet together as a church.
 Our service is at 10am, but please come early for a cup of coffee and fellowship.